 4. Being practical

-Like logic, practicality is hugely important when it comes to execution, but often stifles innovative ideas before they can properly blossom.
+Like logic, practicality is hugely important when it comes working as a professional writer, but it often stifles innovative ideas before they can properly blossom.

 Don’t allow the editor into the same room with your inner artist.